 Reporting of the IM extraction and monitoring activities will continue as described in the Performance Monitoring Plan and direction from DTSC.
 On October 12, 2007, the DTSC approved PG&E's request to discontinue monthly performance monitoring reports.
-As a result, the next performance monitoring report will be second quarter 2008.
-The second quarter 2008 section will present operations and performance monitoring data from May 1, 2008 through July 31, 2008.
+As a result, the next performance monitoring report will be third quarter 2008.
+The third quarter 2008 report will present operations and performance monitoring data from August 1, 2008 through October 31, 2008.
+During the second quarter 2008, DTSC approved several modifications to the PMP (DTSC, 2008c-d).
+These modifications will be implemented beginning with third quarter PMP monitoring and reporting.

-Per DTSC direction, PG&E will continue to operate wells TW-3D and PE-1 at a target combined pumping rate of 135 gpm during the second quarter 2008, except for periods when planned and unplanned downtime occurs.
+Per DTSC direction, PG&E will continue to operate wells TW-3D and PE-1 at a target combined pumping rate of 135 gpm during the third quarter 2008, except for periods when planned and unplanned downtime occurs.
 Extracted groundwater treated at the IM No. 3 facility will be discharged into the IM No. 3 injection wells in accordance with Waste Discharge Requirements Order No. R7-2006-0060.
 Saline water and solids generated as byproducts of the treatment process will continue to be transported offsite.